MiSaren/motulator/docs/source/model/system.rst

 The continuous-time system (named `mdl` in :doc:`/auto_examples/index`) is the model of a physical machine drive or grid converter system.
-The system comprises a power converter along with other subsystem models depending on the application, those being typically a machine and mechanics in the case of drives or a filter and grid in the case of grid converters.
+The system comprises a power converter along with other subsystem models depending on the application.
 The continuous-time system may have external inputs, such as a load torque or power fed to a DC-bus of the converter.

 The discrete-time controller (named `ctrl`) contains control algorithms, such as